n 2016, Johnson & Johnson proudly announced that it was significantly upgrading its U.S. parental benefits.

 These benefits have one overarching goal in mind: help employees not only pursue dreams of becoming parents—but also enable them to be able to spend time with their children in those key formative weeks as a new family.

-In homage to Mother's Day, we asked, Senior Manager, Regional Customers, to share the story of her Christmas miracle—and how Johnson & Johnson's parental benefits played a part in helping Martina become a mom.
+In homage to Mother's Day, we asked, Director, Customer Strategy, to share the story of her Christmas miracle—and how Johnson & Johnson's parental benefits played a part in helping Martina become a mom.

 The Long Journey to Motherhood